Olathe, Kansas: Economy

 Olathe's commercial and industrial parks are home to many companies, including Honeywell, Husqvarna, ALDI, Garmin, Grundfos, and Farmers Insurance Group.
 Although Farmers Insurance is based in Los Angeles, California, Olathe has more of its employees than any other city in the United States.

-The Federal Aviation Administration, a agency of the United States Department of Transportation, administers and maintains an air traffic-control center in Olathe, designated Kansas City Center or ZKC.
+The Federal Aviation Administration, an agency of the United States Department of Transportation, administers and maintains an air traffic-control center in Olathe, designated Kansas City Center or ZKC.
 Kansas City Center is one of 20 regional traffic-control centers that cover United States airspace.
 Johnson County maintains an airport in Olathe, Johnson County Executive Airport, which is located on about 500 acre of land with a 4,100-ft (1250-m) runway, parallel taxiways, and a federal contract air traffic-control tower.
 The airport is the second-busiest in the state.

 Largest employers

-According to the city's 2015 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the city's 2022 Comprehensive Annual Financial Report, the largest employers in the city are: